 Details included in an invoice

 - Business name/contact information: This includes your business name, contact address, phone number, email, and website.
-This information makes it easy for customers to reach you at any time of the day and from anywhere.

 - Logo: A good business logo adds a professional touch to your invoice and improves client trust in your business.